seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Shall I attend your lordship?

 **ANGELO**
-At any time ’fore noon.
+At any time 'fore noon.

 **ISABELLA**
-’Save your honour!
+'Save your honour!

 *Exeunt ISABELLA, LUCIO, and Provost*

 **ANGELO**
 From thee, even from thy virtue!
-What’s this, what’s this?
+What's this, what's this?
 Is this her fault or mine?
 The tempter or the tempted, who sins most?
 Ha!
 Not she: nor doth she tempt: but it is I